jakobib/phdthesis2013/README.md

 git repository that is included as git submodule from
 <https://github.com/jakobib/datapatterns2013>.

+## Document versions and variants

+Multiple versions and variants of the thesis exists with different paper format and minor changes.
+Each version should be buildable by checking out a tagged revision from the git repository.

+* The version originally submitted for review in January 2013.
+The document is printed in A4 paper format and tagged as `voss20130107` in the repository.

+* The version submitted for deposit at Humboldt University document server
+  <http://edoc.hu-berlin.de/>.
+The paper format is A5.

+* A versions published as book at print-on-demand publisher CreateSpace with ISBN 1-4909-3186-4.

 ## Using this repository

 To get the content of this repository, clone it including its submodules: